 Common Side Effects of Zoloft

 Zoloft is well-tolerated by most patients and can be effective in treating depression or other disorders.
 Side effects vary in severity.
 Common side effects of Zoloft are milder than first-generation antidepressants.
-However, it is not safe for pregnant women or children.
+However, it is not ideal for pregnant women.
 Zoloft can cause serious birth defects when taken during pregnancy, as well as withdrawal symptoms in the baby following birth.
+The overall risk of birth defects is low.

 Minor side effects of Zoloft that typically decrease after the first or second week of use include: